-Jill Duggar Dillard Finally Answers Viewers About Israel’s Eye — A Year Later
+Jill Duggar Dillard Finally Answers Questions About Israel’s Eye A Year Later

-Jill Duggar Dillard and her son Israel have been one of many subjects of speculation regarding the Duggar family, the way they raise their kids, their religious teachings, and their disciplinary methods.
+Jill Duggar Dillard and her son Israel have been one of many subjects of speculation regarding the Duggar family, which also includes the way they raise their kids, their religious teachings, and their disciplinary methods.
 While a lot of their practices (such as requiring courting couples, even as adults, to have chaperones, and forbidding front-facing hugs until after marriage) are controversial, a particular issue has been the Duggar family’s support of physical punishment.

-The controversial part isn’t just that the Duggar family believes in spanking — which would be controversial enough, in an age where many families consider it necessary, and others consider it abuse.
-However, Michelle Duggar has specifically endorsed books by Michael and Debi Pearl — whose teachings, including hitting a child with a piece of plumbing pipe, have been implicated in deaths.
-(ABC reports that the Pearls responded to this, saying it was ‘absurd’ to connect their book to the abuse.)
+The controversial part isn’t just that the Duggar family believes in spanking, which would be controversial enough in an age where many families consider it necessary, and others consider it abuse.
+However, Michelle Duggar has specifically endorsed books by Michael and Debi Pearl, whose teachings include hitting a child with a piece of plumbing pipe.
+The Pearl’s books have even been implicated in at least three deaths.
+ABC reports that the Pearls response to this was to say it was “absurd” to connect their book to the abuse.

-After Josh Duggar’s police reports were released, Gawker noted that, aside from the descriptions of sexual abuse of underage girls by the teenaged sibling, the reports contained something else of note: that the kids reported being punished with ‘a rod’ — what the Pearls call the plumbing pipe.
+After Josh Duggar’s police reports were released, Gawker noted that aside from the descriptions of sexual abuse of underage girls by the teenage sibling, the reports contained something else of note, which was the kids mentioned being punished with “a rod.”
+This is also what the Pearls call the plumbing pipe.

 With that in the immediate history, it’s small surprise that when Jill Dillard began posting photos of her son Israel with bumps and bruises, rather than assuming these were the results of typical childhood play, Duggar viewers leaped to a different conclusion.